 Berlin Cathedral, also known as Berliner Dom, is not only at the heart center of Museum Island but can also be photographed from a plethora of photogenic angles.
 For instance, this Baroque palace architectural site can adorn the background of your photograph from the perspective of Friedrichs Bridge, which connects Museum Island to the center of Mitte, from the cafes found along the Spree just perpendicular to the bridge in both shade and sunlight, or you can enjoy your time in the scenic Lustgarten park planted right in between the cathedral and the canal.
 Many tourists and locals alike can be found lounging in the grass or enjoying the cool breeze in one of the many restaurants and cafes adjacent to the water.

-The cathedral was first constructed in 1465, but wasn’t officially completed until 1905.
+The cathedral was first constructed in 1465 but wasn’t officially completed until 1905.
 The famous Hohenzollern family is buried on site where you can visit a number of sarcophagi and tombs, including the tomb of Prussian royalty.
-After the second World War, the church, like many other grand buildings in Berlin, were severely damaged and the Cathedral, like many other monumental buildings in Berlin, where found on the East side of the wall.
+After the Second World War, the church, like many other grand buildings in Berlin, was severely damaged, and the Cathedral, like many other monumental buildings in Berlin, where found on the East side of the wall.

 - 30 minutes